Table of Content |

 2. Origin:

-- Cortisol: Directly produced by the adrenal glands, particularly in response to stress.
+- Cortisol: A hormone by the adrenal glands, especially in stress response.

-- Cortisone: Also produced by the adrenal glands but primarily serves as a precursor to cortisol.
+- Cortisone: Another adrenal gland product, though primarily a prohormone to cortisol.

 3. Conversion:

-- Cortisol: Directly active and does not require conversion.
+- Cortisol: Directly active and does not need conversion.

-- Cortisone: Converted into cortisol in the liver through the action of the enzyme 11-beta-hydroxysteroid dehydrogenase type 1.
+- Cortisone: Metabolized in the liver by the enzyme 11-beta-hydroxysteroid dehydrogenase type 1 to cortisol.

 4. Medical Applications:

-- Cortisol: Used in synthetic forms (prednisone, hydrocortisone) to treat inflammatory conditions, autoimmune disorders, and allergic reactions.
+- Cortisol: Synthetic versions (prednisone, hydrocortisone) are used to treat inflammatory conditions, autoimmune diseases and allergies.

 5. Circadian Rhythm:

-- Cortisol: Follows a circadian rhythm, with peak secretion in the early morning and gradual decline throughout the day.
+- Cortisol: Has circadian rhythm, highest in the early morning, and gradually declines over the day.

 How These Hormones Are Related to a Person’s Health & Wellness?